 Yohimbe is the name of an evergreen tree found in parts of central and western Africa.
 The bark of yohimbe contains a chemical called yohimbine, which is used to make medicine.
 Yohimbine hydrochloride (Aphrodyne, Yocon) is a form of yohimbine that is a prescription drug in the US.

 Insufficient Evidence to Rate Effectiveness for...

 - Anxiety.
 There is mixed evidence about the effectiveness of yohimbine, the active ingredient in yohimbe, for treating anxiety related to phobias.
 Some research suggests that it does not improve anxiety when combined with exposure-based therapy used to reduce fear of flying.
 However, other research suggests that taking yohimbine along with exposure-based therapy helps treat claustrophobia better than exposure-based therapy alone.
 The effect of yohimbe bark on anxiety is not clear.

 - Erectile dysfunction (ED).
 There is evidence that yohimbine, the active ingredient of yohimbe, can be helpful for ED.
-However, this benefit has not been evaluated in research studies.
+However, this benefit has not been described specifically for yohimbe bark.

 - Other conditions.

 Natural Medicines Comprehensive Database rates effectiveness based on scientific evidence according to the following scale: Effective, Likely Effective, Possibly Effective, Possibly Ineffective, Likely Ineffective, and Insufficient Evidence to Rate (detailed description of each of the ratings).